Step 3: Applying for positions

 Many employers ask applicants to ‘address selection criteria’ in their job application.
 The employer will provide a list of skills, experience, qualifications and attributes called ‘selection criteria’.
 To address the selection criteria, the applicant prepares a statement that explains how their experience matches each of the criteria, usually by giving examples.

 It is unlikely you will need to address selection criteria early on in your career.
-However, preparing responses to selection criteria is a useful skill to develop, and one which you will probably need later in your career.
+However, preparing responses to selection criteria is a useful skill to develop, and one that you will probably need later in your career.

 The best way to address selection criteria is to use an example to demonstrate your claims.
 The STAR method is a commonly used and easy-to-remember method for addressing selection criteria.